Houzz is the new way to design your home.

 The cottage garden meets a little more formality.
 Don't know how you feel about "fluffy" blooming things.

-of slopes in formal garden to create more drama
+the use of slopes in formal garden to create more drama

 I like this garden.
 Same "zone" as Michigan?